CAN I DRIVE AFTER CONSUMING CBD?

 Cannabidiol, better known as CBD, is one of over 100 natural cannabinoids found in hemp, or the Cannabis sativa plant.
 Unlike tetrahydrocannabinol (THC), which gives the plant its intoxicating properties, CBD is non-psychoactive and cannot get you high.
 For this reason, CBD has become a go-to wellness supplement for those seeking some of the health benefits of cannabis, but without the buzz.

-Just under half of CBD users do so to help them sleep, and about a third find that it allows them to unwind1 2.
+Just under half of CBD users do so to help them sleep, and about a third find that it allows them to unwind.
 Even clinical research into CBD suggests that it could be used to alleviate anxiety, reduce pain and inflammation, as well as help manage countless other mental and physical health conditions.

 With its ever-growing list of health benefits and the increasing variety of CBD products available, many are now choosing to switch their evening tipple for a CBD-infused sparkling drink.
-There’s even evidence that CBD could help to banish the booze altogether3.
+There’s even evidence that CBD could help to banish the booze altogether.
 Whilst CBD may not get you tipsy, it can certainly help you to relax, without the dreaded hangover.

 As driver safety becomes an increasing priority in the UK, motorists are seeking these alcohol-free alternatives in growing numbers.
 But since it’s illegal to get behind the wheel under the influence of cannabis, there are obvious concerns for those wishing to use a product made from that very plant.
 So, let’s clear up any unanswered questions.